James LoMenzo: Megadeth (2006–2010, 2021–present)

-Other ventures (2010–2021)
+Other projects (2010–present)

 In 2010, LoMenzo played bass for Lynch Mob.
 He is also part of the band Hideous Sun Demons.
+In October 2013, he joined John Fogerty's band.

-LoMenzo played bass on the album "Get Your Rock On" by X-Drive which was released in August 2014 via Frontiers Records and produced by Led Zeppelin engineer Andy Johns.
-He is also featured on the Sweet & Lynch album Only to Rise (2015) featuring Michael Sweet, George Lynch, and Brian Tichy.
+LoMenzo played bass on the album Get Your Rock On by X-Drive, which was released in August 2014 via Frontiers Records and produced by Led Zeppelin engineer Andy Johns.
+He is also featured on the Sweet & Lynch album Only to Rise featuring Michael Sweet, George Lynch, and Brian Tichy, which was released in 2015.